mSimon12/mSimon12/README.md

 # Hi there, I'm Marcelo 👋

-## I'm an Engineer, Developer and Treaveler!!
+## I'm an Engineer, Developer and Traveler!!

 I'm an Control and Automation Engineer currently developing Hardware/Firmware and with the desire to develope Softwares